TimyAnimations/timyaddons/README.md

 ## Changelog
+### 0.14.8
+- Fixed detecting infected plots with recent changes to the pest widget
+- Reworked gui menu code
+    - Menus can now have rows with evenly spaced elements
+    - Text can now be centered or left aligned within its given space
+    - Checkboxes now have a consistent draw line width
+    - Checkboxes now render a check and are fully opaque
+- The item list gui can now show multiple lists, and lists can be dismissed using the X button
+- The item list gui now renders when in the edit sign gui, allowing you to see the amount needed
+- Item list for garden visitors will be dismissed when the offer is accepted
+- Fixed a bug with Enchanted Cocoa Beans not working in item lists
+- If you are in a plot with pests, the pest count will now be updated with from sidebar information
+- Fixed an issue where recently globally applied widgets will ignore changes if the widget from other islands have not been loaded in memory yet
+- Fixed an issue where init_scale will not take globally applied scale
+- Reworked editing of multiple GUI elements to allow editing of custom widgets (like garden minimap and broodmother timer) at the same time as the Tab Widgets
+    - This has some limitations, like toggling on and off can only be done through the normal settings
+    - Added a "Edit Non-Tab Widgets" option to the Gui Tab Widget menu
+- Clicking on the garden minimap now only works in the inventory, and not other GUI menus
+    - This is mainly to stop you from clicking on it if you are editing it in the Tab Widget Settings

 ### 0.14.7
 - Reworked the small menu code to allow for more flexibility in the future
 - Reworked the tooltip to have clickable options for reset, toggle visibility, and apply globally as an alternative to keyboard shortcuts